 Now we'll begin a section on Advanced Algebra, kind of a grab bag of advanced topics in algebra.
 First thing we'll talk about are Absolute Value Equations.
 Recall what we said about absolute value in the lesson Positive and Negative Numbers-II in the Arithmetic and Fraction module.
 If you haven't seen that module yet, then you haven't seen that lesson, I'd suggest looking at that first and getting a good sense about absolute value before we go through all the information in this lesson.
-Show Transcript
+Read full transcript

 So, we'll begin with a simple observation like for example.
 Absolute value of positive 5, of course, it's positive 5, absolute value of negative 5 ir of course positive 5.
 So, either these equations absolute value of 5 equals x or absolute value of negative 5 equals x would have the single solution x equals 5.
 Those are not very interesting equations, it's not very interesting when there are no variables inside the absolute value.

 It gets more interesting when we put variables inside the absolute value.
 So the absolute value of x equals 5.
 Think about that.
 That has two solutions.
 Positive 5 or negative 5, x could be either one of those values.
 And this is similar to the way that quadratic equation has two solutions.

 So, this is another category of algebra equations that can have two solutions.
 Suppose an expression other than x is inside the absolute value.
 So for example, the absolute value of the quantity 2x plus 3.
 And all that's gonna equal 5.
 Well of course, if that whole expression has an absolute value of 5, then there's only two possibilities for it.